 Evolvulus makes a perfect addition to any garden bed or container.
 When planted in a sunny spot, this low-growing, spreading plant will create a sea of ocean-blue flowers atop green foliage with hints of a silvery sheen.

-These plants bloom from late spring all the way until the first frost, and will attract plenty of bees and butterflies, who love the nectar-rich blooms.
-A member of the morning glory family, evolvulus flowers will typically close in the afternoon--so be sure to grow this cheerful groundcover in a place where you can enjoy its blooms before they close each day.
+These plants bloom from late spring until the first frost and will attract plenty of bees and butterflies, who love the nectar-rich blooms.
+A member of the morning glory family, evolvulus blooms will typically close up on cloudy days, at the end of the day, and in hot afternoon sun.

-Better yet, evolvulus is considered to be a fairly low-maintenance and self-cleaning plant, so there's no need to remove its old, spent blooms.
-It thrives in the heat of summer and is fairly drought-tolerant.
-This plant will flourish when planted in a garden bed as a low-growing groundcover plant, as well as in a container.
+Evolvulus is considered to be a fairly low-maintenance and self-cleaning plant, so there's no need to remove spent blooms.
+It thrives in the heat of summer and is fairly drought-tolerant once is has been established with consistent watering.
+This plant will flourish when planted in a garden bed as a low-growing groundcover plant as well cascading in a container.

 |Sun Exposure||Full sun|

 |Native Area||South America (Brazil)|

 When planting evolvulus, trim the plant to encourage branching.
 You can also occasionally pinch the young growing tips to encourage a bushier plant.
 As the growing season progresses, evolvulus might begin to look a bit ragged with reduced blooms.
 At that point, you can trim back the plant to tidy it up and encourage new bushy growth.

 Plant evolvulus in full sun, six to eight hours per day, which will encourage continuous flowering throughout the season.
 Sunlight will also help these plants maintain their compact shape and lush foliage.
 If evolvulus is planted in too much shade, it can become leggy, sprawl, produce fewer blooms, and lose the silvery sheen on its foliage.